Maiq-The-Dude/Better1911/README.md

 Mod for H3VR to remove the red dot and add numerous cosmetic enhancements to the M1911 Tactical.

 ## Features
-All features listed below are optional and configured via `deli/configs/better1911.cfg`
+All features listed below are optional and can be altered via the config file
 - Remove the red dot
 - Fix low capacity magazine positioning
 - Disable glow sights